vincedarley/cewe-layout/README.md

 Once you're done: open the book in CEWE Creator and do any fine-tuning you wish.
 You can also use the "Gap Perfecter" or "Gridify" algorithms in QLayout to fine-tune some pages.

+**Other capabilities**

-Note: there is also limited support for editing layouts of a single-page Canvas from CEWE Creator, and a 12-page Calendar.
-Not very well tested.
+Canvas: there is also limited support for editing layouts of a single-page Canvas from CEWE Creator

+Calendar: again limited support for editing the 12 monthly pages of a Calendar.

+PDF Export: for testing purposes, you can export a PDF file render of a single page, containing just the photos.
+This export does not contain any of the cleverness of the cewe2pdf project, and supports no other visual features than the photos themselves.
+It is meant just for generating a single page collage-style multi-photo PDF.

 **Safety features**